 The first thing you want to do, is get subscribed to a homeschool website like this one.
 This is where you can get free information to help you and homeschool inspiration and resources to encourage you in your homeschool journey.

 Another benefit of being subscribed to a site like this is free printables and downloads, and an assortment of free homeschool resources and curriculum listings. to things you want, and don’t have time hunt down, like schedules, unit study planners, ideas, etc.

 Use your Library!

 Anything you need can be found at your local library no matter where you live.
 Whether online or in person, a library is an homeschool parents’ best friend.

 Make sure you have active library cards, because then you can login online to your library and access their many resources: printables, books, posters, printouts, etc.

 Libraries in your area will have services for adults and children.
 They are full of listing where you can find homeschool resources, and free sites.

-Most are still offering WIFI still in approved city sites.
+Most libraries are still offering WIFI, even if they are still closed from the pandemic.
 I found this on a local Library site.